Tanzania & Burundi

 The Danish Refugee Council (DRC) established operations in Tanzania in October 2015 to provide emergency assistance to Burundi refugees who were fleeing violence that ensued following the disputed presidential election in April 2015.
 From the onset, DRC’s operations in Tanzania have been based in Nduta and Mtendeli refugee camps.
-The main programme office is located in Kibondo and Country office is located in Dar es Salaam.
-DRC Tanzania is headed by the Country Director with an Area Manager responsible for the operation in Kigoma District.
-The country program employs 217 national and 7 international staff.
+The main programme office is located in Kibondo with a country office in Dar es Salaam.
+DRC Tanzania is headed by the Country Director with an Area Manager responsible for the operations in Kigoma District.

 DRC is delivering an integrated multi-sectoral assistance program that combines camp coordination and camp management, protection, livelihoods, community based protection, general food distribution, water & sanitation and hygiene, in order to address the populations needs as a whole.

 The displacement from Burundi is protracted – given the non-resolution of the political situation, complex land issues, insecurity, difficult economic situation and despite the continuation of a voluntary repatriation process.
 DRC has shifted from an emergency phase to more long-term interventions, including support to the host communities in the vicinity of the camps.

 DRC established operations in Burundi in October 2018.
 The country program is managed from Bujumbura under the supervision of the Tanzania Country Program.
 Currently, DRC is implementing a food security program for returning refugees from Tanzania and other neighboring countries.
 The program is the first step in providing holistic support to Burundian refugees throughout the displacement cycle – from emergency to protracted, return and reintegration.

 Camp Management and Camp Coordination